Ojda22/milos-ojdanic/portfolio.md

 ### Experimental Tools and Datasets

-[PITAssert](https://github.com/Ojda22/pitest/tree/pit-SOM-RM-AssertCache) - Extension framework for the state-of-the-art mutation testing tool PIT - delivers instrumentation of test assertions and generation of high order mutants guided by commit changed statements.
+[PITAssert](https://github.com/Ojda22/pitest/tree/pit-SOM-RM-AssertCache) - An extension framework for the state-of-the-art mutation testing tool PIT - delivers instrumentation of test assertions and generation of high-order mutants guided by commit changed statements.

 [JavaPDG](https://github.com/serval-uni-lu/java-pdg) - Program for the bytecode graph generation.
 It generates Definition-Use chains in aggregation with the Control Flow Dependency graph and Throw-Exceptions Execution Controls.